cyclus/cyclus.github.com/source/module/resources.rst

 * Product - a general resource comprised of a quantity of a custom specified quality/units.

-``cyclus::Material`` resources are the primary Resource that is transacted in a simulation.
-Conceptually, though, a resource can be anything that might be an interesting traded item (e.g., electricity, money, or workers).
+Conceptually, a resource can be anything that might be an interesting traded item (e.g., electricity, money, or workers).  *All changes to resource objects (including creation) are tracked and recorded in the database.
+Because of this, agents should handle resources carefully, being conscious of mass conservation among other things.*

 All resource objects are created and managed as pointer types.
 For convenience, each of the classes related to resources have a special pointer type defined:

 .. code-block:: c++